 Consider a meatless meal

 Meat is one of the largest expenses for most families, so consider a vegetarian meal once or twice a week.
+Using staples like rice and beans to flesh out your meals can help cut costs.
 Not only will you save money, but eating less meat could be healthier too!
 Try this pasta primavera or these sweet potato and black bean taquitos to get started!

 Use apps to help you save